Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Trafalgar Square| ©a.canvas.of.light

-From Southbank, continue along Hungerford Bridge towards Trafalgar Square.
-Take a break to enjoy the views from the bridge back towards the London Eye and the Houses of Parliament.
+From Southbank, continue along Hungerford Bridge towards Trafalgar Square and take a break to enjoy the views from the bridge back towards the London Eye and the Houses of Parliament.

-Trafalgar Square is a public square surrounded by some of London's main attractions, including museums, galleries, historic buildings, statues and monuments.
-To this day it is still a space for public events.
+Trafalgar Square is a public square surrounded by some of London's main attractions, including museums, galleries, historic buildings, statues and monuments worth seeing.

 Covent Garden